Yuta Sato

-Yuta Sato (佐藤 祐太, Satō Yūta) is a Japanese footballer currently playing as a midfielder for FC Ryukyu.
+Yuta Sato (佐藤 祐太, Satō Yūta) is a Japanese footballer currently playing as a midfielder for Vanraure Hachinohe.

 Early life

 Yuta played for FC80 Yokohama, Buddy SC, Yokohama F.Marinos, Maebashi Ikuei High School and Senshu University.

 Career

 Yuta made his debut for YSCC on the 10 March 2019, coming on for Koya Okuda.
 He scored his first goal for YSCC against Azul Claro Numazu, scoring in the 70th minute.

 Yuta made his debut for Nagano on the 13 March 2022 against Giravanz Kitakyushu.
 He scored his first goal for Nagano against Tegevajaro Miyazaki on the 24th of July 2022.